 Drink ½ your body weight in ounces of water daily.

 A 140-pound person should drink 70 ounces of toxin-free water each day.

 We need to exercise and to perspire to flush toxins from our lymph system.

 …my wife and I have a rule that we will not put anything on our skin that we wouldn’t eat”

 Dry Brush the Skin on Your Body

 Dry skin brushing involves using a dry brush daily before showering to stimulate the lymph system and remove excess skin cells.
-You’ll see your skin look better after even just one dry brushing!
+You’ll typically see your skin look better after just one dry brushing.

 Moisturize from the Inside

-(Note from Dane: I noticed an improvement in the quality of my skin when I increased my intake of healthy fats, from pasture-raised bison, raw grass-fed butter, and coconut oil.
-It was the first time in my adult life I intentionally ate more fat, and I was stunned to discover that it made more of a difference than anything else I had tried previously.
-I’m not saying it’s for everybody, but it has been working well for me, especially when combined with a lower intake of carbohydrates.)
+Note from Dane: I noticed an improvement in the quality of my skin when I increased my intake of healthy fats, from pasture-raised bison, raw grass-fed butter, and coconut oil.
+It was the first time I intentionally ate more fat in my adult life, and I was stunned to discover that it made more of a difference than anything else I had previously tried.
+I’m not saying it’s for everybody, but it has worked well for me, especially when combined with a lower intake of carbohydrates.